nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### View Past Quiz Attempts

 The view quiz history mechanism allows users to view their past attempts of quizzes.
-Each entry of quiz history is represented in a way similar how the flashcards are represented in the Weeblingo application.
+Each entry of quiz history is represented in a way similar to how the flashcards are represented in the Weeblingo application.

 Below is the class diagram
 for how `Score` is represented in *Model* component.